-Li Ning is a Chinese company that specialises in making elite, premium-quality sports products for a variety of different sports activities.
-But none of their other products can live upto the quality and finesse of the badminton rackets produced by Li Ning.
+Li-Ning is a Chinese giant that specialises in making elite, premium-quality sports products for a variety of different sports activities.
+But none of their other products have live up to the quality and finesse of the badminton rackets produced by.

 This stylish, silver and gold racket will certainly make you the centre of attention on any badminton court.
 However, its primary use lies elsewhere.

 It’s got a lightweight, carbon-fiber body that offers impressive shock absorption abilities.
 So if you’re looking to get more power into your shots, this is the perfect racket for you.

 The best part?
 The design layers the carbon within the frame, so you get the maximum strength and power no matter what direction the frame is facing.

 This premium racket is designed to suit the style of pro-player Chen Jin.
 The silver and red design is symbolic of Chen’s Chinese heritage.

 If you plan to buy this racket, then beware – it’s a lot heavier than most other badminton rackets.
 So while it packs a powerful punch, it is also a lot more difficult to handle.